-Core Commitment 31 Deliver a 20% reduction in SF6 losses from RIIO-ED1 and collaborate with industry partners to develop technological alternatives to reduce overall volumes of SF6 on the system.
+Core commitment 12 Significantly reduce our impact on climate change by delivering a 20% reduction in SF6 losses and drive industry partners to develop technological alternatives to reduce overall volumes of SF6 on the system.

-Sulphur hexafluoride (SF6) is a gas which is used throughout the electricity industry as an insulating medium in switchgear, SF6 provides many tangible benefits, however it is a potent greenhouse gas with a high global warming potential (GWP).
+Sulphur Hexafluoride (SF6) is a gas which is used throughout the electricity industry as an insulating medium in switchgear.
+SF6 provides many tangible benefits, however it is a potent greenhouse gas with a high global warming potential (GWP).
 As such our network equipment is monitored carefully for any leaks and only suitably trained staff as per the regulations are allowed to handle the gas and deal with topping up and maintenance of SF6 equipment.

-Our stakeholder feedback suggests that reducing SF6 losses is a key priority for us throughout RIIO-ED2, 'Eliminate the use of SF6 and carry out research to find alternatives' is ranked in the top 5 stakeholder environmental action areas.
+Our stakeholder feedback suggests that reducing SF6 losses is a key priority for us throughout RIIO-ED2, 'eliminate the use of SF6 and carry out research to find alternatives' is ranked in the top five stakeholder environmental action areas.